nyanpasu64/nyanpasu64.github.io/_posts/2022-06-14-low-latency-audio-output-duplex-alsa.md

 These values only include delay caused by audio buffers, and exclude extra latency in the input stack, display stack, sound drivers, resamplers, or ADC/DAC.

+Note that this article doesn't cover the advantages of extra buffering, like smoothing over hitches, or JACK2 async mode ensuring that an app that stalls won't cause the system audio and all apps to xrun.
+I have not studied JACK2 async mode though.

 ## Avoid blocking writes (both exclusive and shared, output only)

 If your app generates one output period of audio at a time and you want to minimize keypress-to-audio latency, regardless if your app outputs to hardware devices or pull-mode daemons, it should never rely on blocking writes to act as output backpressure.
 Instead it should wait until 1 period of audio is writable, *then* generate 1 period of audio and nonblocking-write it.
 (This does not apply to duplex apps, since waiting for available _input_ data effectively acts as *output* throttling.)